How and why I got rid of my hidden clutter

 And it isn’t pretty.
 Or necessary.

 For me, those pockets of disorder are in the form of media — magazines, books, and even DVDs.
-All of these items have a “home”, like on a shelf or in a media cabinet.
-But for me the angst comes from knowing that much of this media belongs in the recycle bin, a school or church, donation center — or in some cases, the trash.
+These items have a “home”, like on a shelf or in a media cabinet.
+But for me, the angst comes from knowing that much of this media belongs in the recycle bin, a school or church, a donation center — or in some cases, the trash.
 Bottom line, too many of these items don’t pass my 3-question test:

 Do I like it?
 Do I need it?
 Will I use it?

 But they’ve been allowed to hang around because they aren’t in my physical way.
-Except now they are on my mind so I have to take care of them.
+They are…hidden clutter!
 Of course, like many of my clients, the task of purging them and the thought of sorting through them is overwhelming.

-Like others, my overwhelm comes from having to make the decisions.
-You’d think since I have been doing this for 17 years I could make decisions better than anyone.
+Like others, I am overwhelmed by having to make the decisions.
+You’d think since I have been doing this for 20+ years decisions would come easy.
 On some things, perhaps.
-But like other regular human beings, when it is your stuff, it isn’t always easy to make the decisions.
+But when it is your stuff, it isn’t always easy to decide.

-So I decided to take my own advice and eat the elephant one bite at a time by tackling only one part of the media clutter: the magazines.
-Truth be told, they are easier to deal with and I wanted instant gratification so I decided to deal with those first.
+So I decided to take my advice and eat the elephant one bite at a time by tackling only one part of the media clutter: the magazines.
+Truthfully, they are easier to deal with and I wanted instant gratification so that is where I started.

-When I thought of the whole category of magazines I realized that I wasn’t just talking about the really hidden ones I deemed important enough to save – in the basement no less – in case we needed to refer to them again (As if!).
-I had to address the ones in the family room, and the ones in my office as well.
+When I thought of the whole category of magazines I realized that I wasn’t just talking about the hidden ones I deemed important enough to save – in the basement no less – in case we needed to refer to them again (As if!).
+I had to address the ones in the family room, and the ones in my office.

 My office purge was another story.

-I had to think more about what I was saving, and why, and where everything really should be housed.
+I had to think more about what I was saving, why, and where everything should be housed.
 The reality with magazines is that they are filled with fleeting information.
-They aren’t necessarily timeless entities, meaning we don’t tend to read them over and over, and because information changes so often, we only need to wait for the next issue of People to understand more about why Jennifer Garner kicked Ben out.
+They aren’t necessarily timeless entities, meaning we don’t tend to read them over and over.
+And because information changes so often, we only need to wait for the next issue of People to understand more about why Jennifer Lopez kicked Ben out.

 In my case, some of the magazines I had stored on my bookshelf in the office I intended to refer to for work.
-I started collecting specific magazines that related to food, health, and well-being and stored them in my arms reach, with all of the other dietary research I had from school at The Institute for Integrative Nutrition.
+I started collecting specific magazines related to food, and health, and well-being.
+And stored them in my arm’s reach, with all of the other dietary research I had from school at The Institute for Integrative Nutrition.

 The problem was that with the internet and information changing so much I wasn’t referring to them.

 I almost forgot they were there.
-They were organized all snug, like a bug in a rug on my shelf, not jumping out at me in any way.
-They were hidden clutter.
+They were organized all snugly, like a bug in a rug on my shelf, not jumping out at me in any way.
+That is what hidden clutter is.

 I broke all my own organizing rules with this one!

 Baskets can serve a nice, decorative purpose but they also can be a detriment.
-In this case the basket just made it much easier to keep more without regard to why I was keeping them.
+In this case, the basket just made it much easier to keep more without regard to why.
 The bigger the pile, the less I grabbed to read.
-When I looked through them I found that many of them did not have timeless information.
+When I looked through them I found that many did not have timeless information.
 And a small handful more I never even read.

 I recycled more than half of what was in that basket and on my shelf.
-Any recipes I liked got torn out and stored in a large gallon-size plastic bag and put with my 2Paleo cookbooks above my stove.
-Truth be told, most of my recipes come from my Pinterest page but I refer often to these 2 Paleo resource books when I want to change things up.
-Omg, doesn’t this recipe look mouth-watering?
+Any recipes I liked got torn out and stored above my stove.
+Truthfully, most of my recipes come from my Pinterest page and I have little need for any paper recipes.

-I gained space.
-And importantly I cleared the almost unconscious burden from my brain: the hidden clutter that was lurking in my home.
-I’ll tackle the books and DVDs next and be sure to post about them.
+And importantly I cleared the almost unconscious burden from my brain: the hidden clutter lurking in my home.

-This part of the Media-Clearing task took me in total about 40 minutes to do.
-Sometimes, we over estimate how long something will take and it deters us from starting.
+By the way – this part of the Media-Clearing task took me a total of about 40 minutes.
+Sometimes, we overestimate how long something will take and it deters us from starting.
 The goal is to just start.

-Are up for the challenge to do the same with your media?
+Are you up for the challenge to do the same with your media?
 Start with whatever area feels right for you.
 Let me know how you do!
-Comment below or feel free to post your own before and after pictures and any questions you have on my Facebook page!
+Comment below or feel free to post before and after pictures and any questions you have on my Facebook page!

 Showing 2 comments